computational-psychology/computational-psychology-www/content/pages/theses.rst

 Who can write a thesis with us and what are the prerequisites?
 ******************************************************************

 In general, any student with interest in visual perception and some programming skills is welcome to write a Bachelor’s or Master’s thesis in our group.
+However, we do require that you have attended at least one of the `courses taught by our department <teaching.html>`_.

 To ensure the successful completion of a thesis, we see the following requirements: